yankoval/flickrDownload/README.md

 All images will be downloaded in corresponding albums folders.

 ## Script update folders
 if the album folder or image file already exists, do not overwrite it.
+Just update.
 Algorithm goes through album & page list and downloads only absent images.
+So in case of a crash you can just rerun the script again.